Race Organization

 Today she lives in the Bernese Oberland, but often likes to visit home in summer by airmail, in a glider.

-Fred is the Swiss Allps 100 residential sweeper for the 100 miles race course.
+Fred is the Swiss Alps 100 sweeper for the 100 miles race course.
 He is a passionate mountain runner who enjoys the solitude of the big mountains, preferably on the long and technical distances.
 He never says no to a good chat and a beer on the trail and is eager to spend some time just embracing the big stuff and helping the back of the pack to get within the cut off time.

 Fred is also a member of the National Ski Patrol and is educated in mountain rescue and first aid.
 In the winter he is bending the knee in telemark turns and does ski mountaineering.